bentyeh/tox21_cs221/README.md

   2. Cancel the current stuck attempt: `Ctrl-C`
   3. Pause the script: `Ctrl-Z`
   4. Background the script and continue running: `bg %[job_id]`

+...

+A further development of a CS 221 project by Joyce Kang, Rifath Rashid, and Benjamin Yeh: https://github.com/RifathRashid/biological-assay-classification